kamsahn/pokemon-tcg-react/README.md

 ## Front End Installation Guide

 The PokeDeck Builder is easy to use and run.
 Just open up the [client](https://kamsahn.github.io/pokemon-tcg-react) in your favorite web browser and sign in to a unique account to create your own decks.
-If you want to run locally, fork and clone this repo and through your terminal run `npm start` to run a local host version.
+If you want to run locally, fork and clone this repo and through your terminal run `npm install ` and then `npm start` to run a local host version.